 Posted: 28 Mar 2018 Contributor: Therese Palmere

 Business is all about branding.
-It isn’t just the logo or the color scheme; it’s every first impression, every customer interaction and every little detail associated with your company.
-From the internet to in-person interactions, all of it is branding.
-In the digital world where users can access content at all hours of the day, in a dozen different ways, branding is paramount to a company’s survival.
+It isn’t just the logo or the color scheme; it’s every first impression, every customer interaction, and every little detail associated with your company.
+From online to in-person interactions, all of it is branding.
+In the digital world where users can access content at all hours of the day, in an abundance of ways, branding is paramount to a company’s survival.

-These ten creative branding hacks will help your company evolve into the best version of itself and show you how to create a brand identity.
+These 15 best marketing hacks will help your company evolve into the best version of itself and show you how to create a brand identity.

 1: Sponsor YouTube Videos